inmydata/openedge-agents/README.md

-# Agent SDK
+# OpenEdge Agent SDK

-The inmydata agent SDK enables you to build AI agents that can rapidly access data from the inmydata platform.
+The inmydata OpenEdge agent SDK enables you to build AI agents that can rapidly access data from the PAS and Classic AppServer instances.

 ## Features

-- Conversational data interface - retrieve data with natural language queries
 - Structured data interface - rapidly build data interfaces for you AI agents
 - Calendar assistant - empower your AI agent with detailed knowledge of your financial calendars